jforget/raku-Hamilton2/doc/Hamilton.en.md

 The `cyclic`  column contains `1`  for cyclic  paths and `0`  for open paths.
 A cyclic path is a path in which the first area shares a border with the  last area.
-For  example, in the  `fr1970` map and  the `PIC` region, the `02 →  60 → 80` is cyclic, because  it could be lengthened to `02  → 60 → 80  → 02`.
+For  example, in the  `fr1970` map and  the `PIC` region, the `02 →  60 → 80` is cyclic, because  it could  be  extended to `02  → 60 → 80  → 02`.
 But  we keep this  path with a `80`  end.
 By convention, paths  with 1 region  and 0  borders are cyclic  (e.g. the single path in  region `IDF` in map `frreg`) and  paths with 2 regions